Adolescent Psychology: What Makes Teens Different, And How Can Psychology Help?

 - Mood disorders

-If a child has or is suspected to have, any of these or other mental conditions, they need to receive help from a psychiatrist and a therapist.
-Dealing with these problems during adolescence not only helps them get through the turbulent teen years, but it also gives them a chance at a better future.
+If a child has or is suspected to have, any of these or other mental conditions, they need to receive help from a psychiatrist and/or a therapist.
+Dealing with these problems skillfully during adolescence not only helps them get through the turbulent teen years, but it also gives them a chance for a better future.

-The teen years are hard for every adolescent.
-Yet, some teens have more problems than others.
-If your child seems to be struggling to the point that they are in extreme emotional distress or their daily functioning is impaired, you need to get them help as soon as possible.
+The teen years are hard for every adolescent, but some teens have more problems than others.
+If your child seems to be struggling with extreme emotional distress or other issues, you need to get them help as soon as possible.

 As a parent, you suffer when your children struggle, too.
 You need to take care of your mental health if you want to be emotionally strong enough to provide your teen with the support and guidance they need.
 You can talk to a licensed counselor at BetterHelp for support as you navigate your teen's adolescence and all of the challenges it brings.
 Online therapy happens on your schedule and at your convenience.
 With the right help, you can see your teen through this trying time in a way that works for you, too.